Rear End Accident Attorney in Mesa

 - Lost wages

 - Survivor damages – wrongful death

-Often the rear driver is at fault, but it is not automatic.
-Different factors may contribute to a rear end accident.
-The negligent driver is responsible for damages caused to another party.
-The victim need to prove the other party is negligent by failing to use reasonable care in driving a vehicle:
+Often, the rear driver is at fault, but it is not automatic.
+Thus, different factors may contribute to a rear end accident.
+Plus, the negligent driver is responsible for damages caused to another party.
+Also, the victim need to prove the other party is negligent by failing to use reasonable care in driving a vehicle:

 - Drivers must use reasonable care